xlanor/CryptoKitties/README.md

 Will clean up more when Im free and add more options to customize the parameters.

+Please take note that this was a customized bot for my colleagues, I didn't expect to receive so much traffic on it.

+Feel free to take it, modify the code, run it as your own instance, improve it, bla bla.

 ## Sample Output
 <img src="/images/screenshot.jpg" width="300">